-NICE has also issued full guidance on Macular translocation with 360° retinotomy for wet age related macular degeneration (Interventional Procedures Guidance no 340).
+NICE has also issued full guidance on macular translocation with 360° retinotomy for wet age related macular degeneration (NICE interventional procedures guidance 340).

-These replace the previous guidance on Macular translocation for age-related macular degeneration (Interventional Procedures Guidance no. 48, March 2004).
+These replace the previous guidance on Macular translocation for age-related macular degeneration (NICE interventional procedures guidance 48, March 2004).

 Age-related macular degeneration is an eye disorder that causes problems with central vision (seeing things straight in front of you) and affects the part of the retina (the back of the eye) called the macula.
 Wet macular degeneration happens because fluid leaks into the area under the macula causing scarring.